 Once mussels are done, remove the lid and pour in the cream.
 Let it simmer for another minute or two so the sauce thickens slightly.
 Taste, then season with salt and pepper as needed. - Garnish & serve

 Sprinkle chopped parsley over the top.
 Serve immediately, with plenty of crusty bread for dipping into that delicious sauce.
+This pairs wonderfully with a fresh Irish soda bread recipe or Chris’s Traditional Irish Soda Bread.

 Tips & Variations